magoo/risk-measurement/introduction/principles.rst

 Celebrate the "post mortem" to support validated learning.
 ----------------------------------------------------------
-While we use estimation methods to compensate for spotty data, we invest in frequentist approaches to bolster or replace subjective analysis.
+While we use estimation methods to compensate for spotty data, we must invest in infrastructure to observe and share failures to better inform us about risks.
+Our goal is to measurably progress away from uncertainty as we learn more about the root causes of our failures.

 Assume failure and assume the limitations of prediction.
 --------------------------------------------------------